khrisrichardson/salt-states/README.md

 Once upon a time, there was a git pre-commit hook that did syntax validation, linting, sls to file system integrity checks, and vice versa.
-There is a need to reinstate that hook, which should enfore the following.
+There is a need to reinstate that hook, which should enforce the following:

   * syntax validation
   * lint